aidanmarler/beacon/README.md

-# beacon
+# Beacon
-An app for friends to share their locations and send updates if you ever happen to get close.
+A mobile application for friends to share their location